qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

    English language in the folder :file:`/QGIS-Documentation/i18n/en`.
 #.
 These "originals" are then copied by the script to the :file:`i18n` folders for
    other languages.
 #.
-The sentences in the :file:`.po` files are pushed to Transifex and made
+The sentences in the :file:`.po` files are pushed to the Transifex web platform,
-   available for translators who can begin to translate from English to their language with the editor.
+   and made available for translators who can begin to translate from English to their language with the editor.
 #.
 At the end of the day, a script pulls back all validated translations
 #.
 At the next build of the documentation (which occurs at least once a day), a